How a Recession Will Change the Cybersecurity Landscape

 How Could the Threat Landscape Change Due to a Recession?

 Over the last few years, the threat landscape has increased significantly.
-IBM reports show that production increased from 6,368 malware pieces per month in 2005 to more than 17 million in 2022.
+IBM reports show that production increased from 6,368 monthly malware pieces in 2005 to more than 17 million in 2022.
 CEOs are increasingly reassessing their spending and putting strategic plans on hold.
-A survey conducted before the Russian invasion of Ukraine found that 87% of respondents marked cybersecurity as an essential concern over 3-5 years, 53% saw an increase in threats, and 80% of companies expected to increase or maintain their tech spending for 2023.
+Prior to Russia’s invasion of Ukraine, surveys found that 87% of respondents marked cybersecurity as an essential concern over 3-5 years, 53% saw an increase in threats, and 80% of companies expected to increase or maintain their tech spending for 2023.

 The Expert Shortage Will Increase